redox-os/rfcs/text/0000-io_uring.md

 with liburing, especially if the entry types are exactly the same as Linux's (`struct io_uring_sqe` and `struct io_uring_cqe`).
 If the syscalls were to be emulated, this could also result possible complete emulation.

+And finally, the potential use of an SQE array with an indirect SQ (pushing indices to the SQE array rather than the SQEs directly), could be beneficial for certain applications.

 # References
 1. [https://kernel.dk/io_uring.pdf](https://kernel.dk/io_uring.pdf) - A